 The American vowels sounds in words like “good” and words like “food” are spelled similarly, but sound different.
 Use this video to practice distinguishing clearly between those sounds because American-born English speakers notice when you don’t.

-Here’s a video for practicing the American vowel sounds exemplified in the words “boat” and “bought.”
-For the full pronunciation series, click HERE.
+Here’s a video for practicing the American vowel sounds exemplified in the words “low” and “law.”
+This video presents these sounds as they’re used in the Midwest part of the United States.
+For my full pronunciation series (that’s always growing), click HERE.

 [Disclaimer: I am not a legal attorney and the following is not legal advice.
 Please consult an attorney to confirm this information for yourself.]

 Many immigrants who are married to a U.S. citizen apply for a green card through their spouse.
 But what if your spouse is abusive towards you and doesn’t want you to have a […]

 Do you want to make yourself better understood to Americans and other English speakers?
 Start by making sure your vowels are clear.
 English has many different vowels sounds that change the meaning of words.
 For example, don’t say “leave” when you mean to say “live.”
 Here’s a video to help you practice /i/ and /I/.
 For […]

 There are many articles with advice about how to find a job, but these days, in the U.S. there’s one critical skill you must have: the ability to network.
 Your resume can get lost in the pile, especially in these days of online job applications and automated evaluation (a program might be the first thing […]